1. A smaller incision means less pain and a quicker recovery.

-This accuracy is absolutely essential when working in the area of the body because surgeons are often operating around some of the most complex and critical components in the body including nerves and major arteries.
-There is simply no room for error or lack of accuracy when dealing with such vital systems.
+This accuracy is absolutely essential when working near the spine.
+There is simply no room for error when dealing with vital systems.

-Because surgeons are able to work through such a small incision in the back, they don’t need to give patients as much general anesthesia and, because they’ve already pre-mapped out their operation they don’t need to take as many intra-operative scans.
+Because Dr. Lim is able to work through such a small incision in the back, our patients don’t need as much general anesthesia.
+And because our team pre-maps out their operation, we don’t need to take as many intra-operative scans.

-This is an incredible benefit for patients because, despite the fact that complications arising from anesthesia or intraoperative radiation are very rare, it simply removes another risk factor from the operation.
+Complications arising from anesthesia or intraoperative radiation are very rare, but this removes another risk factor from the operation.

-If you are suffering from a debilitating or painful spinal condition that has not been corrected through conservative treatments like physical therapy or medication or your spine specialist has recommended that you undergo spine surgery to address your back pain, you might be a candidate for endoscopic spine surgery.
-Our neurosurgeons can use the combination of endoscopy and robotic-guidance to treat a wide variety of spinal issues including degenerative disc disease, herniated discs, scoliosis and spondylolisthesis.
-If you’re interested in learning more about robotic spine surgery, please get in touch with our office.
+If you are suffering from a debilitating or painful spinal condition that has not been corrected through conservative treatments like physical therapy or medication, or your spine specialist has recommended that you undergo spine surgery to address your back pain, you might be a candidate for endoscopic spine surgery.

 Candidates typically display the following symptoms: